audrl1010/UIBaseKit/README.md

 [![License](https://img.shields.io/cocoapods/l/UIBaseKit.svg?style=flat)](http://cocoapods.org/pods/UIBaseKit)
 [![Platform](https://img.shields.io/cocoapods/p/UIBaseKit.svg?style=flat)](http://cocoapods.org/pods/UIBaseKit)

-So far, when coding for a view, we wrote a combination of configuration code, constraint code, and hierarchical code, resulting in a poor understanding of the source.
+🤔So far, when coding for a view, we wrote a combination of configuration code, constraint code, and hierarchical code, resulting in a poor understanding of the source.
 So, I created a library that helps you separate this configuration code, constraint code, and hierarchical code to make it cleaner.

 ## Usage